bhuvan-raj/Kubernetes-EKS-Zero-to-Hero/Service (svc)/README.md

 - Not a "True" Load Balancer: NodePort itself doesn't provide advanced load balancing features (like SSL termination, content-based routing, sticky sessions) that dedicated cloud LoadBalancer or Ingress solutions offer.
 It simply forwards traffic.

+# LoadBalancer Service

+The LoadBalancer Service type is specifically designed to expose your application to the external internet by provisioning a dedicated load balancer from the underlying cloud provider where your Kubernetes cluster is running.

+**How it Works**

+- Service Definition: You define a Kubernetes Service resource with type: LoadBalancer in your YAML manifest.

+- Cloud Provider Integration: The Kubernetes control plane (specifically, the Cloud Controller Manager) detects this request.

+- External Load Balancer Provisioning: The Cloud Controller Manager interacts with your cloud provider's API (e.g., AWS, GCP, Azure) to automatically provision and configure a cloud-native external load balancer.

+- External IP Assignment: The cloud provider assigns a unique, publicly accessible external IP address (or DNS hostname) to this newly created load balancer.
+This IP is then updated in your Kubernetes Service object's EXTERNAL-IP field.

+**Traffic Routing:**

+- External traffic hits the cloud-provisioned load balancer via its external IP.
+- The load balancer directs this traffic to the worker nodes in your Kubernetes cluster that are hosting the Pods for your Service.
+- Within the Kubernetes cluster, kube-proxy (running on each node) ensures the traffic is forwarded from the node to the correct Pods associated with your Service, distributing it among them.

+## When to Use LoadBalancer

+- You need to expose a single Kubernetes Service directly to the internet.
+- Your Kubernetes cluster is running on a cloud platform (EKS, GKE, AKS, DigitalOcean Kubernetes, etc.).
+- Your application requires a dedicated, publicly accessible endpoint with automated load balancing.
+- You don't require advanced HTTP/HTTPS routing features (like URL path-based routing or hostname routing) for multiple services under a single IP.

+## Prerequisites for LoadBalancer Service

+To effectively use the LoadBalancer Service type, you must be running your Kubernetes cluster on a cloud provider that supports automated load balancer provisioning.
+This includes:

+- Amazon Elastic Kubernetes Service (EKS)
+- Google Kubernetes Engine (GKE)
+- Azure Kubernetes Service (AKS)
+- DigitalOcean Kubernetes (DOKS)
+- Linode Kubernetes Engine (LKE)

+You cannot demonstrate a true LoadBalancer service (where a new external IP is automatically provisioned) on local development environments like Minikube, Kind, or browser-based playgrounds like Killercoda, unless those environments are specifically configured with solutions like MetalLB

+## What happens when you appply the Loadbalancer.yaml

+**Service Object Creation:**

+- First, the Kubernetes API server (the central brain) records your new Service object.
+It sees type: LoadBalancer.

+**Implicit ClusterIP Assignment:**

+- Even though it's a LoadBalancer Service, it automatically gets a ClusterIP assigned.
+This ClusterIP is a virtual IP address only reachable from other Pods and nodes inside the cluster.
+So, internally, your service behaves like a regular ClusterIP service.

+**Implicit NodePort Assignment:**

+- Kubernetes also automatically allocates a NodePort (a random port, usually in the 30000-32767 range) on every single worker node in your cluster.

+- This is crucial because the external cloud load balancer (which is outside the cluster) will send traffic to this specific NodePort on any of your cluster's worker nodes.

+**kube-proxy Configuration:**

+-  kube-proxy constantly watches the Kubernetes API for new Services and Endpoints (the actual IP addresses of your Pods).

+        When your LoadBalancer Service is created, kube-proxy updates the network rules (usually iptables rules on Linux, or IPVS rules) on its local node.
+These rules say:

+            "If any traffic comes to this node on the assigned NodePort (e.g., 30123)..."

+            "...then forward that traffic to the ClusterIP of the service..."

+            "...and from the ClusterIP, load-balance it to one of the healthy Pods that match the service's selector."